danja/erf/README.md

 1. **Core Analysis Engine** - JavaScript AST parsing and RDF-based dependency graph
 2. **MCP Server** - Model Context Protocol integration for AI assistants
 3. **Web GUI** - Interactive force-directed graph visualization
+4. **CLI**

+## Status : 2025-10-01

+I think all the code is in place, but not necessarily in the right order.
+GUI works a treat, MCP needs testing, CLI is only a fragment.

 ## Quick Start